Ok, so… I don't wanna toot my own horn or anything, but at school, I was a pretty good student.

 🧩 Define the work

-This is what I mean by “define the work”.
+This is what I mean by "define the work."

-You might start by asking, “ which countries need (and want) our tech the most?
+First, which countries need our tech most?

 👏 Think (potential) solutions, not problems